WELCOME TO THE WEBSITE OF

 STEPHEN (STEVE) TAFT

-In the meantime, let's be sure to smile.
-It's my hope the younger generation will step up and lead the way toward a kinder, gentler, and more ethical society that believes in democracy and equality for everyone.
+Now, depending on your beliefs 2025 was an incredibly challenging year for obvious reasons and the temperature has been turned up in 2026.
+I encourage you to do your best to smile.
+It's my hope people of all generations will step up and lead the way toward a kinder, gentler, and more ethical society that believes in facts, being truthful, the Constitution, embracing democracy and equality for everyone.
 That's it for now.
 Have a great day!

 Bio

-Stephen Taft retired from the Department of Theatre at the University of Northern Iowa (UNI) located in Cedar Falls, Iowa in June of 2022.
-He received his Ph.D. in Fine Arts with an emphasis in Theatre with concentrations in Arts Management and Directing from Texas Tech University, a Master of Arts in Theatre from Missouri State University, and a Bachelor of Science in Education from the University of Central Missouri majoring in Theatre and Speech with a minor in Dance.
+I received my Ph.D. in Fine Arts with an emphasis in Theatre with concentrations in Arts Management and Directing from Texas Tech University, a Master of Arts in Theatre from Missouri State University, and a Bachelor of Science in Education from the University of Central Missouri majoring in Theatre and Speech with a minor in Dance.

-Prior to pursuing his education, Stephen served in the U.S.A.F. achieving the rank of SSGT (E-5).
-He will always be eternally grateful for the opportunity to pursue his education via the G.I.
+Prior to pursuing his education, I served in the U.S.A.F. achieving the rank of SSGT (E-5).
+Being a first-generation college student, I will always be eternally grateful for the opportunity to pursue my education via the G.I.
 Bill which otherwise most likely would not have been possible.

 To read more click on BIO button below.